asanch25/StG-How-To/docs/source/HIPPOoperation.rst

 Going from vacuum mode to jet operation
 ---------------------------------------
-Going from vacuum mode to Jet operation
-Review the whole procedure before proceeding.
+**Review the whole procedure before proceeding**.
 This procedure starts assuming vacuum mode operation with the recirculation side fully separated from HIPPO, i.e., Jet valve (Photo 8) closed, recirculation valve (Photo 8) closed, and XDS35 exhaust valve (Photo 2) opened to atmosphere.

 #.
 Close the two beam line gate valves:

    * The one at the wall before the quad triplet (Photo 4).
    * The one between Q2 and B1 (Photo 5).
-   - This isolates HIPPO from the rest of St. George (Photo 6).
+   * This isolates HIPPO from the rest of St. George (Photo 6).

 #.
 Make sure the HIPPO collimator is fully retracted.

 #.
 Pump the recirculation side:

    * Turn XDS 10 pump ON (Photo 3).
    * Open the two XD9S10 pumping valves (Photo 8).
-   - Wait for the vacuum in the recirculation area, as read on the LabVIEW (or Hornet 2 CG1), to reach below ~2E-2 mbar.
+   * Wait for the vacuum in the recirculation area, as read on the LabVIEW (or Hornet 2 CG1), to reach below ~2E-2 mbar.

 #.
 If the sorption pump (Photo 3) is to be used:

    * Open the two valves on the sorption pump (Photo 9).
-   - Wait for the vacuum in the recirculation area, as read on the LabVIEW (or Hornet 2 CG1), to reach below ~2E-2 mbar.
+   * Wait for the vacuum in the recirculation area, as read on the LabVIEW (or Hornet 2 CG1), to reach below ~2E-2 mbar.
-   - You can move ahead while the vacuum is going down.
+   * You can move ahead while the vacuum is going down.

 #.
 Open the regulator and the exit valve at the helium bottle (Photo 10) on the wall to the right of “Door 10”.
 The regulator should indicate pressure left in the bottle; the exit pressure gauge should be between 45 and 60 PSI.
 Pay attention that there is also a nitrogen bottle.